 Type in the title of the product and click “Add” and close the tab.

 Your next step should be to carefully check all the order details.
 Once you see that everything is in check, click “Place order”.

-The next page that’s going to open is the Sellvia checkout page.
-There you can check the order details, select the suitable payment option, and complete the purchase.
+At the checkout page, you can check the order details, select the suitable payment option, and complete the purchase.